 National Career College’s curriculum of Healthcare Administration courses are modeled with these in-demand healthcare system responsibilities in mind.
 Enrolling in Healthcare Administration courses at NCC could allow students to hone their skills toward finding gainful employment in Medical Administration.

 Medical office procedures provide students the skills needed to interact with doctors, nurses and other specialists.
 Medical Anatomy and physiology are covered to provide students a broader understanding of the human body as it relates to the clinical procedure.
-Also, the program provides expanded knowledge and understanding of general education courses which are beneficial to students in interacting within their community and beyond, and will be able to accept positions and/or promotions at a higher level of employment.
+Additionally, the program will provide students with expanded knowledge and understanding of general education courses.
+These courses will better prepare them to interact within their communities and beyond, and to accept positions and/or promotions at higher levels.

 The Healthcare Administration Degree Program includes the following courses:

 - Operating Systems